Obsessive Compulsive Behavior

 Another model we can use to understand OCB is called executive overload.
 This model suggests that those of us with obsessions, compulsions and overestimations experience a mental ‘flooding’ of such thoughts when they occur.
 This condition of mental overload shuts down other functional processes in the brain, which then limits our abilities and behaviors so they become repetitive (Abramovitch, 2013).

 Interestingly, it is typical of people who engage in OCB to have a general awareness that their obsessions are not entirely helpful, and understand that the intrusive obsessions originate within.
-Very few other mental challenges offer this baseline level of self awareness (Wiener, 2010).
+Very few other mental challenges offer this baseline level of self awareness (Weiner, 2010).

 Strategies to Reduce Obsessive Compulsive Behaviors